kohler/hotcrp/README.md

     Everything under HotCRP’s URL path (here, `/testconf`) should be served by HotCRP.
 This normally happens automatically.
-However, if HOTCRPROOT is `/`, you may need to turn off your server’s default handlers for subdirectories such as `/doc`.
+However, if the URL path is `/`, you may need to turn off your server’s default handlers for subdirectories such as `/doc`.

     **Nginx**: Configure Nginx to access `php-fpm` for anything under